 It can also be hassle.

-Columns: Here you find columns with recognizable themes.
+Columns: Here you find columns about typical open relationship topics.
 The focus is not on how to be a perfect person for open relationships.
 The focus is more on the imperfect side and how to deal with that.
 Read more…

 The therapist: Something about me.
 Opening our relationship around 10 years ago, has been a life changing event for me.
 Our relationship form changed, I switched careers, became a relationship counsellor, wrote a book “An open relationship is not for pussies” and next to counselling and writing I am now doing research.
 Next to that I have a husband, three kids, and three lovers.
 My husband had a wild beginning, but has one steady girlfriend now.
 Read more…

 Emotionally Focused Therapy: Emotionally Focussed Therapy (EFT) is a model for relationship therapy.
 Changing from a monogamous to a consensual non-monogamous relationship (CNM) can lead to an increase of emotions.
 This also applies for changing from relationship forms within a CNM relationship, like from swinging to an open relationship, or from an open relationship to a polyamorous relationship.
 The aim is to understand the emotions that underlie (undesired) behaviour, as emotions are the goal and the means to change.
 Ultimately, this leads to new behavior.
 A more attached behavior, through which couples feel safer and more connected on a deeper level.
 Read more….